Commercial Building Types

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Multi-building or phased-building schedule management under one field plan.
+Multi-building or phased-building schedule management under one field plan — with sitewide civil infrastructure, utilities, and parking treated as Phase 1 rather than an afterthought to each individual building.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Campus civil, utility, hardscape, and building-package coordination.
+Campus civil, utility, hardscape, and building-package coordination through Georgetown Utilities, Oncor, and City of Georgetown Development Services for a unified permit and inspection path.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Shell, interior, and support-space sequencing tied to operating priorities.
+Shell, interior, and support-space sequencing tied to operating priorities — first building occupied before second building starts interior fit-out, phased cafeteria and amenity space aligned to headcount milestones.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Turnover planning by building, phase, or department.
+Turnover planning by building, phase, or department with individual City of Georgetown CO milestones and utility activation events.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.